jpestrifork/LidarLib/Readme.md

 not installed, make sure to change the `CMakePresets.json` accordingly

 #### CMake
-As both this project and thhe inno-lidar-sdk uses CMake, this is a prerequisite The features used in this project requires the minimun version to be 3.28
+As both this project and the inno-lidar-sdk uses CMake, this is a prerequisite The features used in this project requires the minimum version to be 3.28

 #### Conan
 Conan is used to manage dependencies in the project.
-Conan version 2 is what has been used, but the later versions of version 1 migt still be usable.
+Conan version 2 is what has been used, but the later versions of version 1 might still be usable.

 Because of the way nanobind (that is used to create bindings to python) is done it is unfortunately not possible to use cmake-conan.